WilliamSchweitzer/math-adventures/README.md

 - **Code in this repository may, and probably will be left incomplete because the learning outcomes have been accomplished.**

 - **The code in this repository is in no way meant to be representative of what my code looks like "on the job".**

+- **NPC stands for a "non-play character".
+Hence, this repository is just a collection of my personal math adventures.**